 Some passengers are left holding a big financial bag.
 Some had planned overland excursions in Indonesia to look at Orangutans in Borneo or booked safaris in Kenya not through HAL.
 Many had private excursions arranged in skipped ports or ports where we are changing dates.
 Some have non-refundable tickets or fast approaching cancelation deadlines.
 There was a mad scramble to deal with these problems.

 And this brings us to the Internet, which is not working at all well on the ship.
 To complicate matters the cell phone system was down the day after we left Tonga.
 Suzi and I need to cancel overnight and overland arrangements ourselves for three ports.
 For instance were planning an overnight train trip in Kenya.
 I went on line to make cancelations or changes.
 The page comes up, the internet goes down, the page comes up again and you click to cancel but the internet goes down and I have no idea if I have canceled or not.
 (Where it really gets bad is you try several times to get onto a webpage, and because of the crappy internet you try too many times, the website cancels your password and sends you an email that you have to use within 10 minutes to get a new password, you can’t get back on line in time to use the rescue password from the email.
-This happened to a friend of mine.)
+This happened.)
 This problem is compounded by almost EVERYONE needing to make changes.
 Fortunately, I have a window of time to fix our arrangements.
 I can do that in Auckland or Sydney.